-Theme Scientist is an automated A/B testing app for Shopify.
+Theme Scientist is an A/B testing app for Shopify.

-- Analyze the success of your test with metrics like Orders, Sales, Adds to Cart, Visitors, Sessions, Page Views
+- Analyze the success of your test with metrics like Orders, Sales, Adds to Cart, Page Views

-- Schedule a theme to publish at a specific time in the future
+- Theme Scheduler feature to publish a theme at a specific time in the future

-- Make a change to this new theme (example: change the add to cart button color)
+- Make a change to the new theme (for example add to cart button color)

-- Navigate to A/B Theme Tests then choose these 2 themes and start the A/B test
+- Choose the 2 themes to test and start the A/B split test

 Tips for an accurate test